daisysendermoon/historic-weather-app/README.md

 This is a Springboot application with a H2 in memory DB initialized every time you start the application.

-# RUN APPLICATION ON UNIX:
+# run application on UNIX:

 To run application please go to your checked out project directory, and run